GA4 Essentials: What You Need to Know About GA4 [Updated]

 Click the “Get started” button below “I want to create a new Google Analytics 4 property”.

-Once you set up your GA4 property you’re ready to start tracking new metrics and events.
-After 24 hours your event data will begin to appear in the platform.
-In the meantime, you can learn more about the new metrics you’ll see in the platform in our upcoming webinar, “Marketing Academy: Applying Your Analytics”.
-Register here.
+Once you set up your GA4 property, you’re ready to start tracking new metrics and events.
+After 24 hours, your event data will begin to appear on the platform.
+In the meantime, you can learn more about the new metrics you’ll see in the platform by watching this webinar recording with Google rep Nick Danford and the Conversion Logix team.